A Multi-Marginal C-Convex Duality Theorem for Martingale Optimal Transport: Main result

 The simplified construction of hedging strategies based on Proposition~\ref{prop_dual} might open the door to enrich the literature on the numerics of MOT problems by constructing new numerical algorithms.

 To showcase one possible way of using the convex duality from Proposition~\ref{prop_dual} numerically, we provide under \href{https://github.com/juliansester/C-Convex}{https://github.com/juliansester/C-Convex} an implementation of an example\footnote{A similar example can be found in \cite[Section 6.4]{alfonsi2019sampling} and \cite[Example 4.3]{sester2020robust}.} from \cite[Section 5.2]{eckstein2021martingale}, where we consider three log-normally marginal distributions.
 The implementation uses Proposition~\ref{prop_dual}, and parameterizes the optimized functions $u_i \in L^1(\mu_i)$, $i=2,3$ by deep neural networks.
 The objective is then optimized by using the \emph{Adam}-optimizer (\cite{kingma2014adam}) in the \emph{Tensorflow} framework (\cite{abadi2016tensorflow}).
-To compute the convex envelope of functions $f$ we make use of the representaton of the convex envelope in terms of the biconjugate, given by
+To compute the {convex biconjugate} of functions $f$ we make use of the representation of the {convex biconjugate} in terms of the {convex conjugate\footnote{The convex conjugate of a function $f:\R\rightarrow \R$ is defined by $f^*(x)=\sup_{y \in \R} \left\{ y \cdot x -f(y)\right\}$.} $f^*$ applied twice}, given by

-In each iteration we then optimize $\frac{1}{N} \sum_{i=1}^N c_1(u_2,u_3,S_1^{(i)}) +\sum_{i=1}^Nu_2(S_2^{(i)}) +\sum_{i=1}^N u_3(S_3^{(i)}) $ w.r.t.\, the parameters of the deep neural networks representing $u_2,u_3$, where $S_i^{j} \sim \mu_i$ for $i=1,2,3$, $j =1,\dots,N$, and for $N\in \N$ being the batch size.
+In each iteration we then optimize $\frac{1}{N} \left\{ \sum_{i=1}^N c_1(u_2,u_3,S_1^{(i)}) +\sum_{i=1}^Nu_2(S_2^{(i)}) +\sum_{i=1}^N u_3(S_3^{(i)}) \right\} $ w.r.t.\, the parameters of the deep neural networks representing $u_2,u_3$, where $S_i^{j} \sim \mu_i$ for $i=1,2,3$, $j =1,\dots,N$, and for $N\in \N$ being the batch size.

+{ Another promising approach might be to solve partial differential equations (PDEs) to compute the convex envelope/biconjugate appearing on the dual side of Proposition~\ref{prop_dual}.
+To this end, one might follow the route of \cite[Corollary 2.2]{henry2017model} which adapts in the two marginal case the optimal transport result from \cite[Proposition 5.48]{villani2003topics} to obtain a link between the solution to the MOT problem and the Hamilton--Jacobi--Bellman equation (which is a non-linear PDE) using the fact that the convex envelope appears naturally as a viscosity solution to certain stochastic control problems which then also satisfies the Hamilton--Jacobi--Bellman PDE, see \cite{pham2005some} and \cite{soner2002stochastic}.
+We leave a possible adaption of \cite[Corollary 2.2]{henry2017model} to the $n$-marginal case for future research.}